 “It’s the le-…no, the right one”.The fatal error made by First Officer McClelland as to which engine was malfunctioning that would cost the lives of 47 passengers.

 Immediately many of those onboard became alarmed when the pilot spoke of problems with the ‘right’ engine, after clearly witnessing problems with the left.
 Sadly no one brought this to the attention of the crew and by this point the smell of smoke had dissipated so many believed that the situation was under control.

 The aircraft was now just a few miles from touchdown, the 737’s landing gear had been lowered and the passenger cabin was prepared for a precautionary landing.

 Suddenly there was an abrupt decrease in power from the No. 1 power plant and the aircraft began to rapidly lose height.
 Captain Hunt requested for the No. 2 engine to be restarted and raised the nose of the 737 in a vain attempt to glide to the runway.

 But it was too late.
-Seconds later at 2024 hrs the aircraft struck the ground to the east of the M1 motorway before hurtling across the road and impacting the motorways western embankment.
+Seconds later at 2024 hrs the aircraft struck the ground to the east of the M1 motorway before hurtling across the road and impacting its western embankment.
 The jet was just 900 metres from the safety of the threshold of runway 27.

-Survivors recalled heavy vibrations immediately prior to the impact and how these were severe enough to open overhead lockers and cause them to spill contents.
-Those seated at the rear of the aircraft described two distinct impacts, while those at the front were only felt the final, devastating collision.
+Survivors recalled heavy vibrations immediately prior to the crash and how these were severe enough to open overhead lockers and the contents to spill out.
+Those seated at the rear of the aircraft described two distinct impacts, while those at the front only felt the final, devastating collision.

 The scene that greeted the emergency services was one of complete carnage.
 The 737 had broken in to three pieces.
 The nose section had travelled up the embankment, while the tail section fractured before buckling over the centre fuselage and wing section.